 Decision Sciences Research

 Through a class on Risk Perception and Communications, I examined how people perceive and evaluate the risks of physical inactivity and of security issues around fitness trackers.
 Specific learning shaped my ideation in the next phase.
 Doctors’ biases affect how they communicate risk-based information to patients.
 The affect and availability heuristics explain why people don’t perceive physical inactivity to be risky.
-Means objectives are also highlighted more than fundamental objectives, creating a myopic understanding of health and fitness.
+Means objectives are also highlighted more than fundamental objectives, creating a myopic understanding of health

 I was simultaneously interested in the philosophy of technology and the history of the concept of fitness.
 I studied Weight Watchers, fitness trackers and workout tapes and applied Foucault's Technologies of the self, Latour's Actor-Network Theory and Mol’s theory of the Logic of Care to each of these.